messageCross Icon

 Connect to Your EC2 Instance

-• Go to your Downloads folder (or wherever your .pem key was downloaded).
+1. Locate your Key Pair: Go to your Downloads folder (or the specific directory where your .pem key was saved).

 Code